 The skin will come off very easily while the fish is still hot.
 If you’re one of the (not one person I have met) people who actually like salmon skin, now would be the time to cut the salmon into fillets and crisp the skin in a pan.
 Otherwise, take the skin off and set aside.

-Now grab your cooked salmon and place it into a bowl large enough to hold the salmon and start to shred it in chunks or small pieces
+Now grab your cooked salmon and place it into a bowl large enough to hold the salmon and start to shred it into bite-sized pieces.

 I then (and you don’t have to) added some fresh dill.
 Stir.